Are you tired of feeling anxious about your resume and uncertain it will win you the attention for the most coveted job opportunities?

 Writing your professional chronology in this way will engage the reader, essentially painting a picture of how you have added value in the past and thus, helping them to envision how you will add value in the future to their organization.

-This writing formula is often referred to as the Challenge – Action – Result technique of the CAR technique – and it is a secret that professional resume writers frequently use to really make a resume stand out and grab attention.
+This writing formula is often referred to as the Challenge – Action – Result (CAR) technique – and it is a secret that professional resume writers frequently use to really make a resume stand out and grab attention.

 So, let’s take just a moment and break the formula down into easy-to-implement pieces.